Investigation of non-Hermitian Hamiltonians in the Heisenberg picture: Acknowledgments

 \section{Acknowledgments}

 Y-GM would like to thank J.-X. Lu for warm hospitality when he visited the Interdisciplinary Center for Theoretical Study (ICTS), University of Science and Technology of China (USTC).
-He would also like to thank Z. Song for helpful discussions.
-This work was supported in part by the National Natural Science Foundation of China under grant No.11175090, by the Ministry of Education of China under grant No.20120031110027, and by the National Natural Science Foundation of China for Talent Training in Basic Sciences under grant No.J1103208.
+This work was supported in part by the National Natural Science Foundation of China under grant No.11175090 and by the Ministry of Education of China under grant No.20120031110027.
+At last, the authors would like to thank the anonymous referees and the editor for their helpful comments that indeed greatly improve this work.